ccyyturralde/Film-Scanner/HARDWARE_SETUP.md

 gphoto2 --capture-image

 # 4. Run scanner app
-python3 scanner_app_v2.py
+python scanner_desktop.py
 ```

 If all tests pass, your hardware is ready for scanning!
+See [SETUP_GUIDE.md](SETUP_GUIDE.md) for complete usage instructions.